Joondalup: Governance and law

 Joondalup falls under the local government of the City of Joondalup and is represented by two councillors from the North Ward.
 The current councillors are Kerry Hollywood and Tom McLean.
 The council chambers for the City of Joondalup are located in Joondalup's central business district.
 The complex includes Joondalup Library, which serves as the central library and local history centre for both the City of Joondalup and the City of Wanneroo local authorities.
 The Joondalup offices of the Australian Electoral Commission are located in the CBD.
 At state parliament level, Joondalup is represented in the Western Australian Legislative Assembly by a member from Joondalup electoral district.
 The current member is Emily Hamilton.
-In the Australian federal parliament, the suburb is part of the Division of Moore and is currently represented by Ian Goodenough.
+In the Australian federal parliament, the suburb is part of the Division of Moore and is currently represented by Tom French.

 The Western Australia Police Force has a police station based in Joondalup.
 The WA Magistrates Court has a metropolitan court based in Joondalup that deals with both criminal offences and civil claims for debt or damages and non-offences.

 Culture

 Retail

 Joondalup's central business district, centred on Grand Boulevard, is largely a shopping and retail area lined with townhouses and apartments.
-Lakeside Joondalup Shopping City is located adjacent to the Joondalup railway station and backs onto Grand Boulevard.
+Lakeside Joondalup is located adjacent to the Joondalup railway station and backs onto Grand Boulevard.